PROGRAMS FOR JORDANIANS

 • Applicants must have an undergraduate university degree.

-• Applicants should have demonstrated English language ability.
+• Applicants should have demonstrated English language ability (seethe English Language Testing section below for specific test scorerequirements).

 • Applicants must have a professional background in one of the fields listed on this page.